Chekit06/OpenChat-fork/README.md

 ![10](https://github.com/Chekit06/test/assets/89459299/622ca20b-ec8e-4a45-8674-d9a8d3769a78)

+Build Error because I'm not familiar with "Implemententing Multi-Tenancy using Django's Database Schemas".
+Because of the error i could'nt perform further steps.

-Build Error because I'm not familiar with "Implemententing Multi-Tenancy using Django's Database Schemas" But I had to try it because it was part of the Assignment.
+But I had to try it because it was part of the Assignment.
 Thanks you for this Assignment.